ethereum/execution-spec-tests/docs/getting_started/debugging_t8n_tools.md

 # Debugging Transition Tools

-The `--t8n-dump-dir` flag can be used to dump the inputs and outputs of every call made to the `t8n` command to help debugging or simply understand how a test is interacting with the EVM.
+The `--evm-dump-dir` flag can be used to dump the inputs and outputs of every call made to the `t8n` command to help debugging or simply understand how a test is interacting with the EVM.

 In particular, a script `t8n.sh` is generated for each call to the `t8n` command which can be used to reproduce the call to trigger errors or attach a debugger without the need to execute Python.